PranavPatil7/HINT-CLinical-Experimental-Outcome-Prediction/README.md

 <a name="benchmark"></a>
 ## 📊 Benchmark Data

-To standardize the clinical trial outcome prediction, we create a benchmark dataset for Trial Outcome Prediction named TOP, which incorporate rich data components about clinical trials, including drug, disease and protocol (eligibility criteria).
+To standardize the clinical trial outcome prediction, I created a benchmark dataset for Trial Outcome Prediction named TOP, which incorporate rich data components about clinical trials, including drug, disease and protocol (eligibility criteria).
 All the scripts are in the folder [`benchmark`](https://github.com/futianfan/clinical-trial-outcome-prediction/tree/main/benchmark).
 Please see [`benchmark/README.md`](https://github.com/futianfan/clinical-trial-outcome-prediction/blob/main/benchmark/README.md) for details.